x2es/lite-tools/README.md

 * `rails/rspec-modified` - invoke rspec only for changed specs.
 Use `VS_BRANCH=feature` (default: `master`).
 * `rails/rubocop-staged` - invoke RuboCop for files staged to commit.
 Tip: accepts params like `-a` or `-A`.
-* `rails/gem-outdated-by-semver` - split `gem outdated` output by semver on priority groups with stat.
+* (obsolete) `rails/gem-outdated-by-semver` - split `gem outdated` output by semver on priority groups with stat.
+* `bundle outdated | rails/audit-outdated-gems.py` - similar split, implemented in Python
+* `bundle outdated | rails/audit-outdated-gems.py --json` - similar split in JSON format for machine processing

 ## As Is